Japan executes three prisoners on death row, first since 2019

 These executions were the first under prime minister Fumio Kishida, who took office in October.

 They were last carried out in 2019, when three death-row inmates were executed.
-Before that, 15 inmates—including 13 from the Aum Shinrikyo cult that carried out a fatal sarin gas attack on the Tokyo subway in 1995—were executed in 2018.
+Before that, 15 inmates – including 13 from the Aum Shinrikyo cult that carried out a fatal sarin gas attack on the Tokyo subway in 1995 – were executed in 2018.

 In the last year, 483 people were executed in 18 countries across the world, according to Amnesty International.
 However, this does not include data from China, North Korea and Vietnam, where such executions data is not available in the public domain.